Lujendo/kisigua/DETAILED_PROJECT_SUMMARY.md

 **🌟 The Kisigua platform is FULLY OPERATIONAL and successfully connects communities with local resources! 🌱**

-**🚀 Live at https://kisigua.info-eac.workers.dev with complete functionality, real data, and ALL IMAGE FEATURES working perfectly! ✨**
+**🚀 Live at https://kisigua.com with complete functionality, real data, and ALL FEATURES working perfectly! ✨**

+**🗺️ LATEST MAJOR UPDATE: Google-style location search with interactive maps - find sustainable businesses by distance like Kleinanzeigen.de! 📍**

+**🎨 NEW: Card-style listing details with privacy controls and admin oversight for professional user experience! 🔒**

-**🔥 LATEST UPDATE: Critical image display issues RESOLVED - all file management features now working flawlessly! 📸**
+**🔥 ALL SYSTEMS OPERATIONAL: Location search, image management, privacy controls, and admin features working flawlessly! 🚀**